hwf87/kafka-producer-experiments/README.md

     python src/producer.py --acks all --messages 1000 --interval 0.05
     ```

-5. **Simulate network instability by randomly restarting the Kafka container during the message production phase:**
+6. **Simulate network instability by manually and randomly restarting the Kafka container during the message production phase:**

-6. **Consume messages with the consumer script:**
-    ```bash
-    # Test with acks=all
-    python src/consumer.py --acks all

-    # Test with acks=0
-    python src/consumer.py --acks 0 --offset earliest
-    ```
+7. Go to ./logs/ and check the results

 ### Logs:
 - Log output goes to the `./logs/` directory: